ikluft/prefvote/doc/PrefVote_CEF_input.md

 This is optional, but recommended.
 If not specified, the candidates will be collected from ballot lines.
 It is recommended to specify valid candidates so that invalid candidates can be recognized.

+Candidate names may not begin with an underscore character.
+Those are reserved for PrefVote internal use.

 ### #/Number of Seats:

 Integer value with the number of seats available for election or selection.
 In other words, this is how many winners are allowed in the voting results.